the4thamigo-uk/dataflow/README.md

 4) To allow the graph to be updated in between calculations
 5) Be statically type-safe throughout
 6) To be thread-safe to the extent that client code can call the library on multiple threads.
-6) Strive for simplicity of use
+6) Strive for simplicity of use - Not necessarily of implementation
+7) Minimal dependencies
+8) Header only library